 Bring your space to life by changing up the décor.
 Add some large garden umbrellas or hang pot plants from the pergola.

 Many classic outdoor dining combos feature a bar area opposite the cooking area, so guests can sit and enjoy a drink as you cook.
-While outdoor kitchens might be designed in neutral colours, you can easily add a pop of colour in the bar stools.
+With outdoor kitchens designed in neutral colours, you can easily add a pop of colour in the bar stools.

 Consider creating a fire pit and seating area separate from the cooking zone.
-Firepits are great low maintenance additions to your alfresco area and offer plenty of atmosphere for guests to enjoy.
+Firepits are great low maintenance additions to your alfresco area.
+They create so much atmosphere for guests to enjoy.

 And if you’re keen on adding some warmth to your backyard, here are a bunch of other fire pit ideas.

-Make evenings more magical with lighting in your outdoor kitchen, whether you hang lanterns from trees, add cascades of fairy lights, or wrap outdoor Edison bulb lights around a pergola roof as seen here.
+Make evenings more magical with lighting in your outdoor kitchen.
+Hang lanterns from trees, add cascades of fairy lights, or wrap outdoor Edison bulb lights around a pergola roof.

 For general kitchen styling ideas, you might like to also read our recent blog on kitchen ideas.